Neurogenic Communication Disorders PG (10270.1)

 Students are not entitled to a supplementary assessment for any of the assignments in this unit.

-Attendance at the intensives for this unit is compulsory.
+Face-to face attendance on campus for the intensives for this unit is compulsory.

 During the semester, students are required to attend 80% of the workshops for this unit.